bdeckard92/dupUT/02-Lesson-Plans/02-Advanced-CSS/README.md

 * Publish the page to the web using GitHub Pages.

-**Reminder**: If students need help with an async activity, encourage them to attend Office Hours for help!
-If you can’t get through all of it, remind them that they can lean on Learning Assistants with the AskBCS bot for more help.
+**Reminder**: If students need help with an async activity, encourage them to attend Office Hours.
+If they need more help, remind them that they can use Learning Assistants via the AskBCS bot.

 | Lesson | Description      | Key Points                                                                             |
 | ------ | ---------------- | -------------------------------------------------------------------------------------- |